turbot/tailpipe-docs/docs/query/batch-query.md

 # Batch Queries

 Tailpipe queries can provide valuable insight into your logs, and the interactive client is a powerful tool for ad hoc queries and exploration.
 Often, however, you will write a query that you will want to re-run in the future, either manually or perhaps as a cron job.
-Tailpipe allows you to save your query to a file, and pass the file into the `tailpipe query` command.
+Tailpipe allows you to save your query to a file and pass the file into the `tailpipe query` command.

-For example, lets create a query to find S3 buckets where versioning is not enabled.
+For example, let's create a query to find S3 buckets where versioning is not enabled.
 Paste the following snippet into a file named `cloudtrail_event.sql`:

 ```sql
 select